Withdrawals and your account

 Why is saving now so important?

 The Social Security program was never intended to be the sole source of retirement income,1 and for many of us, the payments won’t be enough when it comes time to retire.
-The average monthly Social Security benefit in 2022 is $1,657 ($19,884 per year).2 To supplement that income, it’s important to save early in a retirement savings program like OregonSaves.
+The average monthly Social Security benefit in 2023 was $1,782 ($21,384 per year).2 To supplement that income, it’s important to save early in a retirement savings program like OregonSaves.
 The earlier you save, the more opportunity your money has to grow over time.

 Only 33% of money during retirement comes from Social Security3